 1. Visit the Inchcolm Abbey

 You can find the Inchcolm Abbey in the heart of the Firth of Forth.
 As far as medieval abbeys go, the Inchcolm Abbey is in great condition.
-Many travelers focus on the historical buildings within the city center, though if you have the time, a visit to the Inchcolm Abbey is not to be missed.
+Many travellers focus on the historical buildings within the city centre, though if you have the time, a visit to the Inchcolm Abbey is not to be missed.

 backpacking Edinburgh